2025 NFL playoff picture: How Bengals or Dolphins can still steal AFC's final postseason spot from Broncos

 - Dolphins lose in Week 18 (at Jets)

-Verdict: The Bengals are in a tough spot because they need three things to happen.
-Not only do they have to win, but they also need the Chiefs to pull off an upset against the Broncos.
+Verdict: With their win over the Steelers on Saturday, the Bengals now need just two things to happen for them to get into the playoffs: First, they need the Chiefs' backups to pull off an upset against the Broncos in a game where Denver is currently favored by 10.5 points.
 The Bengals also need the Dolphins to lose, which feels at least somewhat plausible for two reasons: Tua Tagovailoa won't be playing for Miami and the kickoff temperature is expected to be just 35 degrees (The Dolphins have lost 12 straight when the kickoff temperature is under 40 degrees).

 What Dolphins need to get to the playoffs: